-Even though that’s not exactly the best news you’re going to hear all day, bloating is one of the most annoying things we have to go through, but it does happen naturally.
-Like most of us, you’ve probably been told to drink green tea to help with your bloating.
+Bloating is one of the most annoying things we have to go through, but it does happen naturally.
+Like most of us, you’ve told to drink green tea to help with your bloating.
 And if you’re wondering does green tea help with bloating then you came to the right place.

-We are all well aware that green tea is one of the more common beverages these days.
-The name, however, has more to do with its processing than the color.
+We are all aware that green tea is one of the most common beverages these days.
+It has more to do with its processing than the color.

 Most common type of green tea and is drunk most frequently.